 Example: Find the atomic mass of nitrogen.

 Nitrogen is element number 7.
-Using this periodic table, we see the atomic mass of nitrogen is 14.01 amu or 14.01 g/mol.
+Using the periodic table, we see the atomic mass of nitrogen is 14.01 amu or 14.01 g/mol.

 2. Add up the number of neutrons and protons in a single atom.